 EB-5 Immigrant Investor Program

 USCIS administers the EB-5 Program.
-Under this program, investors (and their spouses and unmarried children under 21) are eligible to apply for a Green Card (permanent residence) if they:
+Under this program, investors (and their spouses and unmarried children under 21) are eligible to apply for lawful permanent residence (become a Green Card holder) if they:

 - Make the necessary investment in a commercial enterprise in the United States; and